illiumst/self-replicating-neural-networks/README.md

 - [ ] Adjust Self Training so that it favors second order fixpoints-> Second order test implementation (?)

+- [ ] Barplot over clones -> how many become a fixpoint cs how many diverge per noise level

+- [ ] Box-Plot of Avg.
+Distance of clones from parent

+# Future Todos:

+- [ ] Find a statistik over weight space that provides a better init function
+- [ ] Test this init function on a mnist classifier - just for the lolz
+- [ ]

 ---
 ## Notes: